maciejjedrzejczyk/audiogist/README.md

 2. Select the "YouTube URL" tab
 3. Paste a YouTube video URL
 4. Select the language of the video
+5. **NEW**: Choose whether to use YouTube auto-generated captions when available
-5. Click "Process Audio"
+6. Click "Process Audio"
-6. View and download the transcript and summary
+7. View and download the transcript and summary
-7. Explore section-by-section summaries if available
+8. Explore section-by-section summaries if available

 ### Processing a Local Audio File